symbol/symbol-docs/source/guides/transaction/creating-an-escrow-with-aggregate-bonded-transaction.rst

         :language: javascript
         :lines:  40-62

-3. When an aggregate transaction is bonded, Alice will need to lock at least 10 XEM.
-Once the ticket distributor signs the aggregate transaction, the amount of locked XEM becomes available again on Alice's account, and the exchange will get through.
+3. When an aggregate transaction is bonded, Alice will need to lock at least ``10 cat.currency``.
+Once the ticket distributor signs the aggregate transaction, the amount of locked cat.currency becomes available again on Alice's account, and the exchange will get through.

 .. example-code::